-It is up to you whichever method will suit you best, but surely, you will find one that works perfectly for you and your horse.
+It is up to you whichever method will suit you best.
 Nevertheless, it is important to give your horse the correct dose of dewormer based on his weight and height.
-Giving incorrect amount of dosage can lead to resistance – or having worms that have developed immunity to a certain type of treatment.
+Giving incorrect amount of dosage can lead to resistance.
+Meaning worms will developed immunity to a certain type of treatment.
 For this reason, it is important to consult your veterinarian on the proper dosing and the right type of wormer to be used.

 Abler offers dewormers in easy to measure, simple to administer granules or Oral paste.